-When you're preparing to interview for a new job, remember that not all the questions posed to you during an interview will directly relate to the position you're interviewing for.
+When you're preparing to interview for a new job, remember that not all the questions asked during an interview will directly relate to the position you're interviewing for.
 If interviewers are interested in you as a candidate for the job, they will go further afield with their questions.

 What the Interviewer Wants to Know

 If interviewers are interested in you for the job, they are going to want to know if you are a well-rounded person who will fit in with the company culture.
 Interviewers will want to know if you are passionate about certain things.
 They may ask you about your hobbies, interests, and activities outside of work if they are truly interested in you as a candidate.

 Some employers also ask about your hobbies to get a sense of your ability to balance your work and personal life.

 They want to know that you have a life outside of work, but that you won’t let it interfere with your ability to get tasks done.

 How to Answer “What Are Your Hobbies?”

 When answering these kinds of interview questions, provide answers that are honest, but be careful not to go into so much detail about your hobbies that they will seem to threaten your commitment to the job.
 If, for example, your hobby is following your daughter from city to city because she performs as a gymnast, that might be worrisome to many interviewers.

 Prior to your interview, do some research on the company and see if any of your hobbies or interests dovetail with the company culture.
 Those are interests you should emphasize if your interviewer asks this question.
 Avoid answers that make you seem uninteresting or, even worse, inappropriate.
 Keep your answers brief.